pedroalvesbatista/singularity-admindocs/installation.rst

 Fakeroot / (sub)uid/gid mapping
 -------------------------------

-When Singularity is run using the :ref:`fakeroot <fakeroot>` option it creates a user namespace for the container, and UIDs / GIDs in that user namepace are mapped to different host UID / GIDs.
+When Apptainer is run using the :ref:`fakeroot <fakeroot>` option it creates a user namespace for the container, and UIDs / GIDs in that user namepace are mapped to different host UID / GIDs.